-Battery power requires 4 (four) AA-size 1.5-volt alkaline cells.
-Batteries are installed in a fully encased 4-cell plastic trays mounted inside the analyzer enclosure.
+AA Battery power requires 3 (three) AA-size 1.5-volt alkaline cells.
+Batteries are installed in a fully encased 3-cell plastic tray mounted inside the analyzer enclosure.
 Slide the battery box covers sideways to unlatch, and then lift vertically to expose the cells.

 When replacing old batteries, be sure to follow the manufacturer's environmental guidelines for safe disposal.
 For longest battery life, always replace with a matched set of factory-fresh cells.
-The MFJ-266B will not charge batteries in the AA cell pack.
+The MFJ-213 will not charge batteries in the AA cell pack.
 Do not use rechargeable AA cells in the pack.
+The battery pack plugs into the socket on the bottom of the PC Board.

-The MFJ-266B can also hold an optional rechargeable 18650 battery.
-This battery is inserted into a holder that is at the bottom of the case.
+The MFJ-213 can also hold an optional rechargeable 18650 battery and charger board.
+This battery is inserted into a holder that is placed at the bottom of the case.
 Disassemble the case as listed above and insert the battery into the holder making sure the polarity is correct.
-This battery is recharged from the external supply through a special charging circuit built into the MFJ-266B.
+This battery is recharged from the external supply through a special charging circuit (optional) that plugs into the MFJ-213.
 Charging time is about 10 hours using the MFJ-1312B.
-The from the AA cell pack and plug in the 3 pin header from the 18650 pack.
+See the section on the charging function below for charging the battery.
+The battery holder has a circuit built in to prevent the battery from discharging below the minimum safe voltage.
+If the battery has discharged to that point or a new battery has been put in the battery must be charged above that point resetting the circuit before a Li-ion battery will function in the MFJ-213.